Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain: Numerical results

 Let us focus on the critical curve $E=0$.
 If one integrates Eq.~\eqref{beta_pot_phi^n}, using the definition $\beta=\dot{\phi}/\phi$, one finds an algebraic scaling with the system size

 and in turn

 where $(\phi_0,L_0)$ are the initial conditions ($\phi_0$ is a microscopic function of $W,L_0$ which can be obtained from the numerics).
 For large $L\gg L_0$, one finds a power-law decay

 This is the same scenario found for the Anderson model on the RRG, where the data support $n=1$ and a law $\phi\sim 1/L^2$~\cite{vanoni2023renormalization}.
-We will see in a moment that $n=1$ is also the optimum value for the XXZ chain.
+We will see in a moment that $n=1$ is also compatible with the numerical data for the XXZ chain.

 Inside the localized region, it holds $E>0$.
 If the starting point has $\phi\gg (ncE/2)^{2/n}$, there is an initial decay which follows the critical law Eq.~\eqref{eq:critical_phi}, after which an exponential scaling sets: